Attendance Policy : guide for employees

-- Obtain information regarding the nature of the illness / injury
+- obtain information regarding the nature of the illness or injury

-- Record the absence in accordance with OHS advice i.e. if it is confirmed that your absence should be categorised as illness / injury caused by work.
+- record the absence in accordance with OHS advice, such as if it is confirmed that your absence should be categorised as illness or injury caused by work

-- Consider whether there are any temporary alternative duties or adjustments that may help you to remain at work. e.g. to prevent exacerbation of an existing ill-health condition or where you are awaiting a planned operation.
+- consider whether there are any temporary alternative duties or adjustments that may help you to remain at work - for example, to prevent exacerbation of an existing ill-health condition or where you are awaiting a planned operation

 You may be eligible for an injury allowance.
 Arrangements regarding this are set out in Section 22 of the Agenda for Change Terms and Conditions service handbook.
 If you are not covered by the Agenda for Change terms and conditions of service, the provisions will apply as specified in your contract of employment.